In this week’s Success Newsletter, I would like to reveal the 7 dangerous myths that surround grieving.

 Remember, it is okay to feel whatever you feel.
 Admit to yourself that you are grieving and mourning.
 Notice what your thoughts are emotions are; ask for help and support; turn to friends for understanding and compassion (not advice unless you really believe you need it and ask for it); speak from your heart and pain; articulate what you feel and allow others to be there for you.
 Remember, when you are authentic and vulnerable, you will build greater trust and deeper bonds with the people who matter in your life.

-In my next newsletter, I will offer specific action steps to help you with recovery from grieving.
+In my next newsletter, I will offer specific action steps to help you with recovery from loss and grieving.

 If you need help to resolve the grief and overcome challenging emotions and thoughts, trauma, or the past, book a one-on-one session with me.